9 Scams That Target Costco Members: Don’t Get Fooled

 1. Costco survey text messages, calls, emails, or letters

-This is a scam in which fraudsters reach out to potential victims via email, phone, text, or even in printed letters, promising rewards or special offers if you fill out surveys about your Costco experience.
+This is a pervasive scam in which fraudsters reach out to potential victims via email, phone, text, or even in professionally printed letters, promising enticing rewards or special offers if you fill out surveys about your Costco experience.
+The promised “reward” is often something desirable, like a $100 gift card, a high-tech gadget, or an exclusive coupon, all designed to lower your guard.

 As one of the most infamous Costco scams, it’s best to be informed about this one.
-If you receive a survey from Costco via text message, email, or letter and you want to ensure it’s legit, ask an employee next time you’re shopping there whether the company is currently sending surveys.
-Show them the survey, and they should be able to give you an answer.
+If you receive a survey from Costco via text message, email, or letter and you want to ensure it’s legit, your best bet is to contact Costco directly through their official website or phone number.
+A simpler method is to ask an employee next time you’re shopping there whether the company is currently sending surveys.
+Show them the survey communication you received, and they should be able to give you a definitive answer.

-If the survey is over the phone, don’t crack under pressure and give out your personal information.
-Trust your gut; if the caller entices you with a large amount of money, it’s too good to be true.
-You’re just one step away from becoming a victim of Costco scams.
-You can use this notebook to write down the phone numbers trying to lure you into scams, so next time they call you, you know not to answer.
+If the survey pitch comes over the phone, don’t crack under pressure and give out your personal information.
+Scammers are masters of creating a sense of urgency or excitement.
+Trust your gut; if the caller entices you with a large amount of money or a prize that seems too good to be true, it almost certainly is.
+You’re just one step away from becoming a victim of these insidious Costco scams.
+You can use this notebook to write down the phone numbers trying to lure you into scams, so next time they call you, you know not to answer and can block the number.

-Legitimate companies will never ask for details like your two-factor authentication codes, SSN, or bank account information when they send you surveys.
-Any customer satisfaction survey that asks for these details is likely a scam.
+Legitimate companies, including Costco, have strict policies about data collection and will never ask for details like your two-factor authentication codes, Social Security Number (SSN), or full bank account information in exchange for participating in a customer satisfaction survey.
+Any survey that asks for these highly sensitive details is a massive red flag and is undoubtedly a scam designed to compromise your security.

 2. Imposter Costco websites

-This is another example of Costco scams that tend to be pretty successful, unfortunately.
+This is another example of Costco scams that tend to be pretty successful, unfortunately, because they prey on our visual trust.
 These imposter websites are often part of larger phishing frauds that start with texts and emails.
+The initial message might advertise a “flash sale,” “liquidation event,” or “exclusive online-only deal” with a link that directs you to their fraudulent storefront.

-Whether you clicked a link or found it among the search results, you might end up on a website that closely resembles Costco’s and advertises special deals.
-However, if you check the URL, which is the link to the website, you’ll see something other than Costco.com.
+Whether you clicked a link in an unsolicited email or found it among the search results, you might end up on a website that closely resembles Costco’s and advertises jaw-dropping special deals, like a new laptop for $99.
+However, the first and most crucial step is to check the URL, which is the link to the website in your browser’s address bar.
+You’ll see something other than the official `Costco.com`.
+Scammers use slight variations, such as `Costco-deals.net`, `Shop-Costco.org`, or a long, jumbled URL.
+Always look for `https://www.costco.com/` as the start of the address.

 3. Phony Costco order confirmation emails

-No. 3 on the list of Costco scams is when you receive an email notification about a recent (typically large) Costco order supposedly placed from your account.
-If you try to see more details (or cancel the order via the provided link or support phone number listed in the email), you’re instead called by a scammer posing as a customer service representative.
+No. 3 on the list of Costco scams is a particularly clever one that uses fear to provoke an immediate reaction.
+You receive an email notification about a recent (typically large and expensive) Costco order supposedly placed from your account.
+The email might list an item like a 75-inch television or a high-end diamond ring, with a total cost of several thousand dollars.
+If you try to see more details or, more likely, cancel the fraudulent order via the provided link or support phone number listed in the email, you’re instead connected with a scammer posing as a helpful customer service representative.

-When it comes to Costco scams like this one, the first thing you need to do is check your order history directly on the real Costco website.
-Remember to not click on any links in the shady emails you receive.
+When it comes to Costco scams like this one, the first thing you need to do is stay calm and check your order history directly on the real Costco website or app.
+Do not panic.
+Log in to your account the way you normally would—by typing `Costco.com` into your browser directly.
+Remember to not click on any links or attachments in the shady emails you receive, as they can lead to phishing sites or install malware.

 4. Fraudulent Costco giveaways

-In this scam, victims receive an email or text stating that they won a Costco giveaway, such as an electronic item or a gift card.
-But if you click on any links in the text or email to see what you’ve won, you’re sent to a fraudulent website that either downloads malware to your device or requests information to “verify” your identity.
+In this scam, victims receive an exciting email or text stating that they won a Costco giveaway, such as a brand-new electronic item, a high-value gift card, or even an all-expenses-paid vacation.
+The message creates a sense of euphoria and urgency.
+But if you click on any links in the text or email to see what you’ve won, you’re sent to a fraudulent website.
+This site either discreetly downloads malware to your device or presents a form that requests personal and financial information to “verify” your identity and process the shipment of your “prize.”

-If you receive a message like this, ask yourself if it seems too good to be true.
+If you receive a message like this, pause and ask yourself if it seems too good to be true.
+Did you actually enter a contest?
 If you don’t remember participating in any type of giveaway, you can be sure that the “prize” is a scam.
+Legitimate giveaways are rare, and unsolicited notifications of winning are almost always fraudulent.
+Another red flag is a request for you to pay a small fee for shipping, taxes, or processing.
+A real prize is free; if you have to pay, it’s a purchase, not a prize.

 When it comes to Costco scams like this one, always check the email address the message was sent from.
-If the email isn’t sent from an official @costco.com email address, you can safely assume someone’s trying to fool you.
+Hover your mouse over the sender’s name to reveal the full email address.
+If the email isn’t sent from an official `@costco.com` email address, you can safely assume someone’s trying to fool you.
+Scammers often use email addresses that look plausible at a glance, like `costco.winners@gmail.com` or `support@costco-rewards.com`.

-Also, beware of generic email greetings.
-If you’re addressed generically—such as “Valued Customer” or “Account Holder”—rather than by your name, consider it a red flag.
-This often indicates a scammer is trying to target a multitude of victims at once.
+Also, beware of generic email greetings and poor grammar.
+If you’re addressed generically—such as “Valued Customer,” “Dear Shopper,” or “Account Holder”—rather than by your name, consider it a red flag.
+This often indicates a scammer is sending out a mass email blast, trying to target a multitude of victims at once.
+Professional communications from a company like Costco will almost always use your name.

 Keep reading to discover other Costco scams!